-Taking into account the transition, and the need to be preparing for change, this year we consulted on and have now approved an operating plan in two parts.
+Taking into account the transition, and the need to be preparing for change, this year we are proposing an operating plan in two parts.

 The first follows our more normal format of detailing projects and deliverables we need to carry out our functions.
 We have focussed on statutory obligations, in terms of complaints process, oversight, and our statutory Consumer Panel.